ocss884/Practis/README.md

   - `[dataset]_ds_config.json`: Config file for `Deepspeed` engine.
 In our case, pls only change the `train_batch_size` and `gradient_accumulation_steps` and keep the rest unchanged.
   - `[dataset]_model_config.json`: Config file for `model parameters`, total number of `epochs`, `training_batch_size` of individual GPU and `num_batches_per_epoch`.

 `train_batch_size` in `[dataset]_ds_config.json` is the **TRUE** batch size as the one you use with single GPU.
 Due to limitation of GPU memory we have to divide each batch into chunks.
-The calculation should follow the following formula:
+The calculation should follow the following formula, text inside the square brackets indicates the corresponding config file:
 ```
 train_batch_size[ds] = train_batch_size[model] * gradient_accumulation_steps[ds] * num_of_gpu
 ```